hacktoolkit/deprecated-hacktoolkit.github.io/index.md

 {% include JB/setup %}

 ### News
-Please like our new Facebook page, <https://www.facebook.com/pages/Hacktoolkit/507714549322068>.
-We need 10 more likes to get a named url!
+Please like our new Facebook page, <https://www.facebook.com/hacktoolkit>.

 ### What is it?